Splitting of the socio-economic power

 3: the quality or state of being complete or undivided : COMPLETENESS

 Since integrity is defined not only as something, which is sound and complete but also as having sound moral principles, the integrity of anything can be kept only with integrity.

-With the economic power of his expense the consumer will sustain ethical currents in the entire free market economy, out of interests.
+With the economic power of his expense the consumer will sustain ethical currents in the entire ethical market economy, out of interests.

 As long as the macro economic practise of maintaining growth in development is pursued, billions of consumers will continue to consume more, resources will dwindle further, the ecological crises will worsen and poverty will become even more rampant.
 By the time arable land, clean air and pure, fresh water have become rare resources, wars will break out to defend what is left of these assets.

 Of course maintaining growth in development must also end up in natural catastrophes, which we already see happening around us more and more frequently and more and more damaging: erupting volcanoes, tsunamis, hurricanes, fires, floods and too much snow.

 Nature is made up of an enormous collection of dynamic processes.
 The equilibria of these processes have not been disturbed for hundreds of centuries.
 However, since the beginning of the industrial revolution, the condition in nature in which opposing forces are equal to one another has been upset tremendously.
 As can be expected of dynamic processes of which the internal stability has been perturbed, these processes react in a way to re-establish this balance and they will do so by eliminating the disturbing element, the human species.
 These are the laws of Nature.
 There is nothing I can do about it.
 So, as long as we, all more than seven billion, do not live in harmony with nature, Nature will keep on wiping us out even if it takes another Atlantis.